Scouts

 Deposits & Payments

-A deposit of £50 per Building Hire period is payable upon booking.
-Only when a competed booking form and the deposit have been received will a formal confirmation be issued The balance of all camp fees must be paid, by cheque or cash (sorry we do not do “plastic”) before leaving the site.
-By agreement payment can be made by BACS
+When a competed booking form. and the £50 deposit have both been received, a formal confirmation of your booking will be sent to you.
+The balance of all camp fees must be paid, by cheque/cash (before leaving the campsite) or by BACS asap. (sorry we do not do “plastic”).

 Cancellations

-Deposits are non-returnable, unless the building is re-let, or at the discretion of the warden.
+Deposits are non-returnable, unless the building is re-let, or at the discretion of the Manager.

 Building Recharges